-- 10.77 This junction has been modelled by the applicant using LinSig modelling software, which has been reviewed by the council's Urban Traffic Control team. - 10.78 Signalisation of this junction was undertaken in around 1999 and was introduced as an accident remediation scheme the junction was effectively at capacity when commissioned, and this is still currently the case, with some arms of the junction operating at or slightly over capacity, with significant queues observed on Hunsworth Lane and the A58 Whitehall Road westbound during peak periods.
-During inter-peak periods the junction operates satisfactorily with spare capacity on all arms. - 10.79 As the applicant has resubmitted the TA (ref: 10972/001/01, 11/09/2019) that was submitted with the previous application (ref: 2019/93303), it still includes suggestions of measures at this junction (intended to improve the operation of the junction), namely the introduction of a staggered pedestrian crossing on the Hunsworth Lane north arm of the junction and the removal of the pedestrian crossing facility on the A58 Whitehall Road west arm.
+- 10.85 This junction has been modelled by the applicant using LinSig modelling software, which has been reviewed by the council's Urban Traffic Control team. - 10.86 Signalisation of this junction was undertaken in around 1999 and was introduced as an accident remediation scheme the junction was effectively at capacity when commissioned, and this is still currently the case, with some arms of the junction operating at or slightly over capacity, with significant queues observed on Hunsworth Lane and the A58 Whitehall Road westbound during peak periods.
+During inter-peak periods the junction operates satisfactorily with spare capacity on all arms. - 10.87 Under the current application, the applicant resubmitted the TA (ref: 10972/001/01, 11/09/2019) that was submitted with the previous application (ref: 2019/93303).
+This still includes suggestions of measures at this junction (intended to improve the operation of the junction), namely the introduction of a staggered pedestrian crossing on the Hunsworth Lane north arm of the junction and the removal of the pedestrian crossing facility on the A58 Whitehall Road west arm.
 As set out in the committee report for the previous application and the position statement for the current application, these are not supported by officers as they would be detrimental to pedestrian safety and movement.
 The suggested measures would provide some additional capacity at the junction, however by 2025 this additional capacity is predicted to be exhausted, and for a marginal short-term betterment the measures are not considered worthwhile.
-These measures are only suggested in the applicant's TA, and do not affect land within the application site red line boundary, however for the avoidance of doubt an informative is recommended, confirming that the contentious suggested measures are not approved.

-10.80 It is considered that there are no reasonable and meaningful physical mitigation measures that can be implemented at the Whitehall Road / Hunsworth Lane junction, within the constraints of the adopted highway.
+- 10.88 The applicant has been asked to provide an updated TA, deleting these proposed measures, however the document received on 11/01/2022 did not update paragraphs 7.6.3 to 7.6.10 or appendix I. Notwithstanding this, these measures are only suggested in the applicant's TA, and do not affect land within the application site red line boundary.
+For the avoidance of doubt an informative is recommended, clarifying that the contentious suggested measures are not approved. - 10.89 It is considered that there are no reasonable and meaningful physical mitigation measures that can be implemented at the Whitehall Road / Hunsworth Lane junction, within the constraints of the adopted highway.
 Highways officers have, however, noted that the existing signalling equipment at that junction is nearing the end of its serviceable life and is due for replacement within the next few years.
 In lieu of the mitigation measures suggested in the applicant's TA, it is considered that a contribution towards the replacement of signalling equipment at this junction (costing £50,000) would be appropriate.
 This would be secured via the recommended Section 106 agreement.